philiplambok/yoo/README.md

 ## 🤝 Contributing

+This project serves as a reference implementation for DX commands.
+Contributions are welcome for:

+1. **New DX commands** - Add useful developer workflow automation
+2. **Command improvements** - Better error handling, messaging, or functionality
+3. **Documentation** - Clear examples and best practices
+4. **Rails app features** - Sample functionality to demonstrate DX commands

+### Getting Started:
 1. Ensure Docker is installed on your system
 2. Clone the repository
 3. Follow the Quick Start guide above